openfort-xyz/sample-browser-non-custodial-alpha/README.md

 ## Get support
-If you found a bug or want to suggest a new [feature/use case/sample], please [file an issue](../../issues).

 If you have questions, comments, or need help with code, we're here to help:
 - on [Discord](https://discord.com/invite/t7x7hwkJF4)
 - on Twitter at [@openfortxyz](https://twitter.com/openfortxyz)